Laghouat

 Laghouat traces its history to at least the 11th century.
 It was ruled by the Ottoman Turks in 1786 and annexed to Beylik of Titteri (Médéa).
 The town experienced the brutal Siege of Laghouat in 1852, and came under French colonial rule until 1962.

 It was formerly the administrative center of one of the four "Territories of the South" forming the region of Algeria administered under Martial Law until the reform instituted by the Statue of Algiers law of 20 September 1947.

-Since 1974, it has been the seat of a province of the same name.

-The population of the town was 126,291 inhabitants in 2005.
-There are natural gas deposits in the region, and nearby Hassi R'Mel has the largest natural gas reserve in Africa.
+The population of the town was 134,373 inhabitants in 2008.
+There are natural gas deposits in the region, and nearby Hassi R'Mel has the second largest natural gas reserve in Africa.
 The city is served by Laghouat Airport.

 Etymology

 Laghouat literally means "houses surrounding gardens."

 The city and the region as a whole were named by several titles, including 'the capital of the steppe', 'the gateway to the Sahara', 'bride of the Saharan Atlas', and 'the city of the four seasons'.